-DRCOG is a membership organization of 58 cities, towns and counties in the Denver metropolitan area.
+DRCOG is a membership organization of more than 50 cities, towns and counties in the Denver metropolitan area.
 Under federal law, it serves as the Area Agency on Aging for eight counties to aid the 60-and-older population and the metropolitan planning organization to coordinate transportation planning with air quality goals.